cramatsu/hq9-plus/README.md

-# hq9-plus
+# HQ9+ Interpreter
 Simple HQ9+ interpreter written in Python

+# Using
+Make sure that you have installed Pythoh 3.10